rsgeek/trinus-unofficial-beginners-guide/README.markdown

 ## Compiling

 The HTML file is compiled using Pandoc (http://pandoc.org/index.html), see their website on how to install it on your machine if you want to compile the current (in progress) version of the document.
-Then the HTML file is opened inside of Chrome and using the Print to PDF feature, is how the PDF file is created.
+Then the HTML file is opened inside of Chrome and using the *Save as PDF* feature to create the PDF document.

 The latest compiled files will always be **unofficial-beginners-guide** (HTML / PDF)